What is White Collar Crime?

 The whole scam cost approximately ₹14,000 crore and is considered to be an important factor which contributed to the recession of 2009.

 In this scandal, SEBI hit back strongly, holding Ramalinga Raju and nine major associates and guilty of insider trading, indulging in fraudulent and unfair trade practices.
-SEBI directed accused to pay approximately ₹3000 crore within 45 days and also debarred them from accessing the security markets in any way for 14 years.
+SEBI directed the accused to pay approximately ₹3000 crores within 45 days and also debarred them from accessing the security markets in any way for 14 years.
 SEBI managed to lash back strongly to ensure such a scam never happened again.

 3. Ketan Parekh Security Scam